Hard-luck Maryland town gets a $731.1 million Powerball win

 The prizes listed are for winners who choose an annuity option, paid over 30 years.
 Most winners opt for cash prizes, which for Mega Millions would be $716.3 million and $546.8 million for Wednesday's Powerball.
 After the Powerball win, the new jackpot has a $15 million cash value.

-Those prizes also would be subject to federal taxes, and most states would take a cut as well.
+Prizes are subject to federal taxes, and most states take a cut as well.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.